jeremy-cc/solarch-assoc/README.md

 9. For Cross Region Replication, versioning must be on in the source and target buckets.
 CRR will only replicate NEW objects.
     Old objects will be replicated if they are updated, and their entire history will be replicated as well.
     Object deletes are replicated but Object VERSION deletes are NOT replicated.
-10. Can secure either via bucket policy or via ACLs
+10. S3 can be secured either via bucket policy or via ACLs
 11. Transfer acceleration - use Cloudfront Edge location to speed upload to backing S3 bucket.

 ###### CloudFront